 As a jet setter and adventure seeker I'm always up to searching for new experiences.
 Sometimes we don't realize adventure & history is only a short distance away.
 Take for example the city of Montreal located in the province of Quebec.
-I never thought of myself visiting the city before.
-Guess what I found myself travelling here for an event & ship inspection.
-As I talked with many people I find they actually don't get to see many parts of their own country.
+I never thought of myself visiting the city before, however I found myself travelling here for an event & ship inspection.
+As I talked with others I find out people don't get to see many parts of their own country.
 Me included!
-I booked myself a flight to maximize my time in Montreal so I could see as much as possible.
-Find out more about Montreal, things to do & some of our travel tips.
+I booked myself a flight to maximize my time in Montreal so I could see as much as possible in this jam-packed weekend adventure.
+Need a little inspiration?
+Here is my helpful guide on Montreal.

 Interesting Facts About Montreal